pekelund-dev/codex-test/README.md

 - **Cloud Run / Google-managed runtimes** – The deployment script (and the console walkthrough) attaches the `cloud-run-runtime` service account directly to the Cloud Run service.
 Google automatically exchanges that identity for short-lived tokens through [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc), so the container never needs a JSON key file.
 Leave `FIRESTORE_CREDENTIALS` unset in these environments; the Firestore client uses the attached service account transparently.
 - **Local development / other hosts** – Provide your own credentials via `FIRESTORE_CREDENTIALS_FILE` and source `./scripts/load_local_secrets.sh`, or point the application at the Firestore emulator with `scripts/source_local_env.sh`.
 These helpers export `FIRESTORE_CREDENTIALS=file:/…` only when you intentionally supply a downloaded key.
-- **Receipt processor Cloud Run service** – The deployment helper provisions a dedicated service account, attaches it to the receipt processor, and grants Firestore, Vertex AI, and Cloud Storage permissions.
-Like the main web service, the managed runtime exchanges that identity for short-lived tokens so no JSON key files are required on Google Cloud.
+- **Receipt processor Cloud Run service** – The deployment helper provisions a dedicated service account, attaches it to the receipt processor, and grants Firestore and Cloud Storage permissions.
+Provide the Gemini API key through the `AI_STUDIO_API_KEY` environment variable (or Secret Manager reference) so the service can call Google AI Studio without embedding credentials in the image.

 ### Google Cloud Storage configuration